git-steven/git-steven.github.io/_posts/2026-03-29-autonomous-ai-pt1-hitl.md

 ### 🏦 Autonomy Debt
 **And that's _often_ the right call.** Fully autonomous systems can fail fast and fail weird. **HITL** systems fail slow and fail in ways humans can understand and fix.
 In a domain where a single catastrophic match can lose a client relationship worth millions, a **HITL** system may be a better choice than a closed-loop system.

-The tradeoff is **"Autonomy Debt"**: the gap between what your system *could* learn if it were fully autonomous and what it *actually* learns given human bandwidth constraints.
+The tradeoff is what I'll call **"Autonomy Debt"** (with a nod to Sculley et al. [5]): the gap between what your system *could* learn if it were fully autonomous and what it *actually* learns given human bandwidth constraints.

 #### 🚰 Bottleneck
-As your network of matchable items scales from hundreds to tens of thousands, the curation team becomes the bottleneck .
+As your network of matchable items scales from hundreds to tens of thousands, the curation team becomes the bottleneck.
 The governance review becomes the deployment blocker.
 The humans who make the system trustworthy also make it slow.

 Managing that debt — knowing when to automate a gate, when to keep a human in the loop, and when to add more humans — is the central architectural challenge of HITL systems.